openaq/aqi-hub/docs/indices/south-korea.md

 CAI values are calculated for each of the six pollutants and the maximum is used as the CAI value for that station[^1].
-The following piecewise linear function is used to calculate each pollutant sub-index:
+The following breakpoint concentrations are provided for calculations:

 ```js